Unmissable CBD Building

 Retail - TOOWOOMBA CITY QLD

-FEATURING 2-STREET ACCESS & HUGE SIGNAGE EXPOSURE on southern boundary wall, additional reasons to acquire this site include:
+FEATURING 2-STREET ACCESS & HUGE SIGNAGE EXPOSURE on the southern boundary wall, additional reasons to acquire this site include:

 – 405m2 allotment